 The first step in verbal de-escalation is for social workers to remain in control of themselves: Appear calm and self-assured even if you don't feel that way.
 Take a deep breath.
 Relax facial muscles and look confident.
 Anxiety can make a client feel more anxious and unsafe which can escalate aggression.
 Use a modulated, low, monotonous tone of voice.
 The normal tendency when people are frightened is to have a high pitched, tight voice which can increase client anxiety.
 Speak in a clear and direct manner so clients can hear what is being said through their anger.
 Be very respectful, even when firmly setting limits or calling for help.
 The agitated client will be very sensitive to feeling ashamed and disrespected.
 The second step is the physical stance social workers should take: □ Never turn your back for any reason.
 Try to be at the same eye level.
-Encourage clients to be seated, but if they need to stand, you should also stand up.
-Allow extra physical space between you and clients - about 4 times the normal distance. ☐ Do not stand squarely facing clients.
+Encourage clients to be seated, but if they need to stand, you should also stand up. ☐ Allow extra physical space between you and clients - about 4 times the normal distance.
+Do not stand squarely facing clients.
 Position yourself at an angle so you can sidestep away if needed. ☐ Do not maintain constant eye contact.
 Clients may perceive "staring" as disrespectful. ☐ Do not smile.
 This could be perceived as mockery or anxiety.
 Do not touch them.
-Even if therapeutic touching is culturally appropriate with some clients, cognitive distortion in agitated clients can be misinterpreted as hostile or threatening.
+Even if therapeutic touching is culturally appropriate with some clients, cognitive distortion in agitated clients can be misinterpreted as hostile or threatening. ☐ Do not have the client stand between you and the door.

 Use non-confrontational body language.
 Move slowly.
-Avoid putting your hands on your hips.
-Do not point or shake your finger.
-Keep hands out of your pockets to indicate that you do not have a concealed weapon.
+Avoid putting your hands on your do not have a concealed weapon.